Vélez-Rubio

 Vélez-Rubio ([ˈbeleθˈruβjo]) is a municipality in the province of Almería, in the autonomous community of Andalusia, Spain.

 History

-There have been people living the region for 30,000 years.
+There have been people living in the region for 30,000 years.
 The present location is from the 15th-16th centuries, when Moriscos and Christians came to live in the Fatín area, and expanded the town around the church and the town hall.
 The greatest development took place during the 18th and 19th centuries, when the straightest and largest streets, and most luxurious buildings were built.